 No. Any time you visit an office on the SMC campus you should have a current government photo ID or current photo high school ID.
 After enrolling in a course and paying your student fees, you may get an SMC photo ID.

 Transcripts must be current and show all high school or middle school coursework.
 If a student has attended multiple high schools then all transcripts are required.

 We will not accept printouts from student portals or report cards.

 We do not accept faxed applications.
-The preferred method of turning in applications is always to visit our Admissions office so that we can better check for problems and address student questions.
+The preferred method is completing the online HSCE application.
 Mailing applications to our Admissions Office or emailing them to email@example.com is acceptable, but we are not responsible for lost mail and emailed applications must be scanned with superb quality.
 We reserve the right to request originals for any reason.